-This descriptive cross-sectional study was performed at Liaguat University Hospital Hyderabad and Jamshoro from July 2017 to June 2019, after approval from institutional research and ethical committee.
-The sample size was calculated with the help of raosoft software.
-Well informed and written consent for the study was obtained from the patients.
-By using convenient sampling technique, all patients age 18-60 years, of either gender, presented with clinical features of acute or subacute intestinal obstruction or suspected case of intestinal perforation were admitted in the ward.
-Detailed history was taken, thorough clinical examination was performed.
-Base line and specific investigations like X-ray chest and abdomen (erect and supine) and ultrasound of abdomen was carried out in all the cases.
-CT scan of abdomen and lower GI endoscopy was performed in selected cases where ever indicated.
+This descriptive cross-sectional study was performed at Liaquat University Hospital Hyderabad and Jamshoro from July 2017 to June 2019; after institutional research and ethical committee approval, the sample size was calculated with the help of Raosoft software.
+Well-informed and written consent for the study was obtained from the patients.
+Using a convenient sampling technique, all patients aged 18-60 years, of either gender, presented with clinical features of acute or subacute intestinal obstruction or suspected case of intestinal perforation were admitted in the ward.
+A detailed history was taken, thorough clinical examination was performed.
+Baseline and specific investigations like X-ray chest and abdomen (erect and supine) and ultrasound of the abdomen was carried out in all the cases.
+CT scan of the abdomen and lower GI endoscopy was performed in selected cases where ever indicated.
 All patients underwent exploratory laparotomy.
-Patients were included in study after confirmation of diagnosis on histopathological examination.
-Except intestinal TB, all other patients operated as a case of acute abdomen were excluded from the study.
-Post operatively anti-tuberculous therapy (ATT) was started in all proven cases of abdominal tuberculosis.
-For initial two months (intensification phase) 4 drugs including Isoniazid, Rifampicin, Ethambutol and Pyrazinamide was used, later on patients were switched to Isoniazid and Rifampicin for seven months.
-Patients were followed-up till completion of ATT.
-Performa was filled and data was analyzed by using Statistical Package for Social Sciences (SPSS version 22.0.
-Chicago, Illinois, USA), stratified analysis was done and results were drawn.
+Patients were included in the study after confirmation of diagnosis on histopathological examination.
+Except for intestinal TB, all other patients operated on as a case of the acute abdomen were excluded from the study.
+Postoperatively anti-tuberculous therapy (ATT) was started in all proven cases of abdominal tuberculosis.
+For the initial two months (intensification phase), four drugs, including Isoniazid, Rifampicin, Ethambutol, and Pyrazinamide, were used; later on, patients were switched to Isoniazid and Rifampicin for seven months.
+Patients were followed-up till the completion of ATT.
+Performa was filled, and data were analyzed using Statistical Package for Social Sciences (SPSSiversioni22.0.
+Chicago, I Illinois, USA), stratified analysis was done, and results were drawn.